Freezer meals saved me when I was a new mom to twins.

 I remember when I was nearing the delivery of my twins.

 My MIL and sister came up to visit me and they made three weeks worth of crockpot freezer meals for me.
-I was on bedrest because I was pregnant with twins and had intra-uterine growth restriction so prepping meals wasn’t something I was even thinking about when pregnant.
+I was on bedrest because I was pregnant with twins and had intra-uterine growth restriction so prepping and freezing meals wasn’t something I was even thinking about when pregnant.

 Without those make ahead freezer meals, my husband and I would have just eaten muffins every day.

 Now, four years later, if I can pre-make some meals, then when I’m running around at the end of the day, I can just pop a meal in the oven and have dinner ready and keep my sanity.

 If you’re a new mom or a mom-to-be, having a month’s worth of freezer meals is like gold.

 To get started, pick one full day and prepare all your freezer meals for the month.
 You can only make around 5 basic meals and create multiple meals out of this or duplicate the meals, instead of making 31 individual meals.

 Here are 31 of the best and easiest freezer meals to make ahead (and that your toddler will love).
 And for more recipes, this recipe book for the Instant Pot and your slow cooker should be in every new mom’s household!

 My twins love Mexican food and pasta.
 Put em’ together and whaddaya got?
 Chili Mac.
 All She Cooks has an easy and delicious recipe that you can is excellent for leftovers.